 Night Sweats During Pregnancy

-A study shows that antiemetic medications such as Zofran and Metoclopramide can elicit night sweats.
+A study shows antiemetic medications such as Zofran and Metoclopramide can elicit night sweats.
 These medicines are given to women who suffer from extreme nausea early in pregnancy.

-In the first and second trimesters, your hormones are on overdrive, which means that night sweats in early pregnancy are common.
+In the first and second trimesters, your hormones are on overdrive, meaning night sweats in early pregnancy are common.
 We all know about the most common pregnancy hormones, such as progesterone, prolactin, and oxytocin.
-Still, some other hormones are important to note and likely contribute directly to increased sweat production.
+Still, some other hormones are important and likely contribute directly to increased sweat production.
 These are Human chorionic gonadotropin (HCG) and stimulating thyroid hormone.
 These hormones speed up the body’s metabolism, so the baby gets nutrients as fast as you do.
 These common and essential hormones make your body work double-duty so the baby gets the nutrients it needs when you eat, sleep, and metabolize your food.

 If you formerly know that you are pregnant and you are presently taking anti-nausea drugs like Zofran and Motilium to help you deal with morning sickness, then these medicines may calm your stomach but can speed up sweat production.